Bring holiday cheer to your coffee table with this crochet Santa mug rug!

 You are permitted to sell finished items made using this pattern.
 However, the written pattern itself may not be sold, shared, or distributed in any form.
 When marketing or displaying your finished items, please photograph your own work and refrain from using any of my original images.

-Sharing Guidelines For Roundups - Bloggers you are welcome to include this pattern in roundup posts, as long as you use one photo and link directly (with a do follow link) back to the original post.
+Sharing Guidelines For Roundups - Bloggers you are welcome to include this pattern in roundup posts as a link, as long as you use one photo and link directly (with a do follow link) back to the original post.
 For full details, please refer to my Terms of Use page.

 Instructions